KhawajaAbaid/prewordict/README.md

   - And that's the very reason why this game lacks in so much potential dynamic functionality.
   - And maybe if a land a job miraculously, I'll be able to fund my projects but for now, I'll keep doing what I can!

-*If you have any feedback please let us know, I'll love to hear it to improve myself and this game.
+*If you have any feedback please let me know, I'll love to hear it to improve myself and this game.

 ## And if you'd like to contribute to this project, fork it or whatever, go ahead.
 Feel free to do so.
 This repo is all yours!